GSchoemanAxway/axway-open-docs/content/en/docs/apim_relnotes/20200930_apimgr_relnotes.md

 ### API Manager Remote host updates

 The Remote host capability in API Manager has been enhanced to provide the same powerful configuration options that can be found in Policy Studio.
 Take advantage of creating aliases for back-ends, and apply specific changes to control a connection without having to deploy the change via Policy Studio.
 To learn more, see [Remote hosts](/docs/apim_reference/api_mgmt_config_web/#remote-hosts).

-### YAML-based configuration store (Technical preview)

-This work is an initiative born from collaborative customer hackathons to make the API Gateway configuration more CI/CD/DevOps and developer-friendly.​ It involved transforming the federated configuration into YAML fragments, which can be managed using standard DevOps tools, moving away from a propriety TeamDev approach to encourage the use of standard tools, source control, and DevOps tools that could be used to facilitate and encourage a better experience for collaboration.​

-This initiative focuses on addressing:​

-* Fine-grained configuration for an improved collaborative development experience​.
-* Source code which is developer-friendly​.
-* Designed for improved DevOps capability.

-{{% alert title="Note" %}}The YAML configuration capability is released as a technical preview version which is still undergoing final testing before its official release.
-The feature, its software, and all related content are provided on an "as is" and "as available" basis.
-Axway does not give any warranties, whether express or implied, as to the suitability or usability of the feature, its software, or any of its content.

-See [YAML configuration Reference](/docs/apim_yamles/apim_yamles_references/) for known limitations.{{% /alert %}}

-The XML configuration store is still supported and is enabled as the primary configuration format.

-We strongly encourage our customers to take a look and explore the possibilities of the new configuration format, and provide feedback to us on this experience.
-To learn more, see [Axway API Management: DevOps friendly configuration capability](https://community.axway.com/s/article/Axway-API-Management-Upcoming-DevOps-friendly-capability).

-To follow-up on what's to come based on this capability, see [API Management Roadmap](https://community.axway.com/s/api-management).

 ### Database integration updates